andy-ngo/SYSC3303_L4_G10/Project_Iteration1/README.md

 ## Breakdown of Responsibilities:
 ### Ali Fahd:
  - Created the FloorRequest, FloorSubsystem, and Main
+ - Created the testing: FloorSubsystemTest and SchedulerTest

 ### Andy Ngo:
 - Created the Elevator and Elevator_Motor
+- Created the testing: ElevatorTest

 ### Karim Mahrous:
  - UML of Class and Sequence Diagram